rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 09/09/2020 - Solved the Triple Back Ticks Problem

+If you want to display (triple back ticks)[https://meta.stackexchange.com/questions/82718/how-do-i-escape-a-backtick-within-in-line-code-in-markdown] in a text block enclose it between four back ticks.
+I updated chapter 4.

+I aecided to extend section 1 with a chapter about Documenter.jl the reason I searched again for a solution of the back ticks.

 ### 08/20/2020

 Finished section 1 `Experimenting with Modules`.
 Reviewed chapters one till six.
 I did the activities and exercises.
 Looks good.